Women Trans* Femme (WTF) Workshop

 - Make any unsolicited comments about other people’s bodies.
 Period.

 Questions or comments?
 Want to host an event or workshop?
-Contact us: WTF@bicas.org
+Send us an email at wtf.@bicas.org

 This project is supported in part by a grant from LGBTQ+ Alliance Fund, a fund of the Community Foundation for Southern Arizona